jz462/Large-Scale-VRD.pytorch/README.md

 Download Visual Relation Detection images from the [here](https://drive.google.com/open?id=1M015ElsLR6SAuCD_bhsnn5Pi5T4WQ8p6).
 Unzip it under the `vrd` folder and you should see `train_images` and `val_images` there.
 Inside them are images with cleaned file names (the original VRD images use hashes as names and we convert them to numbers).

 ## Pre-trained Object Detection Models
 Download pre-trained object detection models [here](https://drive.google.com/open?id=16JVQkkKGfiGt7AUt789pUPX3o84Cl2hL).
-Unzip it under the root directory.
+Unzip it under the root directory and you should see a `detection_models` folder there.

 ## Our Trained Relationship Detection Models
 Download our trained models [here](https://drive.google.com/open?id=1bYq02eInCqT4D1Brnv7y18_Uosw23LqZ).
 Unzip it under the root folder and you should see a `trained_models` folder there.